pbialas7/MachineLearning/Classes/README.md

 ### Cinderella

-In this assignment, you will help Cinderella separate lentil from ashes using the Gaussian mixture model clustering.
+In this assignment, you will help Cinderella separate lentil from ashes using the Gaussian mixture model clustering as described in the GMM clustering notebook.